 - The Companies Act 1993 of New Zealand (for an incorporated patent attorney practicing in New Zealand).

 You will need to provide a copy of the certificate of registration as part of your application.

 Incorporated attorneys need to maintain an 'adequate and appropriate' level of insurance.

 Your insurer will assess the level of professional indemnity insurance (PII) required.
 It will be based on the amount on gross fees, type of work and other circumstances.

 When applying for registration, a Certificate of Currency (provided by your insurer) is adequate proof of meeting the PII requirements.
 The certificate should specify the:

 - Services covered by the policy (such as patent and/or trade marks attorney services).

-The Board will remove your incorporated attorney's registration if your insurance is not kept up to date.
+The Designated Manager will remove your incorporated attorney's registration if your insurance is not kept up to date.